Learning Outcomes

 Registration at HM Land Registry

 The buyer’s solicitor must submit an application to HM Land Registry to register the transfer of title (using Form AP1), the executed transfer deed (TR1), the SDLT/LTT certificate, and, if applicable, the mortgage deed.
-This must be done within the priority period of the pre-completion search (usually 30 working days).
+This must be done within the priority period of the pre-completion search (usually 30 working days from the OS1/OS2 search certificate date).

 Key Term: AP1